Your StarID will contain 2 letters, 4 numbers, and 2 more letters (e.g. “ab1234cd” or “qm8762bg”).

 File space allows you to store files on St. Cloud State's network and use your StarID to login and access them from both on and off campus.

 Web space gives you the ability to publish a personal web site on St. Cloud State's network and is located in a folder directly under your file space called "webspace".
+Please note, emeriti accounts do not include this web site service.

 Your personal web site URL will be in one of two formats, dependent upon when your account was created: